skydiscover/build-x265-multilib-docker/README.md

 ======================

 This project prepares a docker image ready for x265 compilation, inspired by [MasashiTeruya' x265 building container](https://github.com/MasashiTeruya/build-x265-docker)
+There is also a cross-compiling version, with tag `win64` in progress, but I am stuck, and cannot cross-compile the cli version of x265...

 How to use it
 -------------